pressjson/Obsidian/MUS 355/Bill Evans Presentation.md

 - Recorded in *Everybody Digs Bill Evans* (1958)
 - Directly inspired by classical piano waltzes with left hand ostinatos
 >	Chopin’s Berceuse, Op.
-57 in D♭ major, composed in Paris during 1843–4, both as ‘a piano piece that Evans knew well’ and as a ‘clear precursor’ to ‘Peace Piece.’
+57 in D♭ major, composed in Paris during 1843–4, both as ‘**a piano piece that Evans knew well**’ and as a ‘**clear precursor**’ to ‘Peace Piece.’
 (Mawer, 2015)

-"**Close musical interactions with Ravel (Chopin), Debussy and Messiaen** are charted in parts of Miles Davis’s album *Kind of Blue*, in which Evans played a crucial role, and in ‘Peace Piece’ from *Everybody Digs Bill Evans*, both from the late 1950s" (Mawer, 2015).
+- Similarities to "Gymnopédie No. 1"

 ---